 - Those living in or near areas where AFFF is used

-- Legacy PFOS Foams, which contain long-carbon-chain fluorinated compounds (C8), specifically PFOS and PFOA, manufactured before 2003 by 3M and sold under the brand name Lightwater.
+- Legacy PFOS Foams, which contain long-carbon-chain fluorinated compounds (C8), specifically PFOS and PFOA, manufactured before 2003 by 3M and sold under the brand name Lightwater

 - Legacy Fluorotelomer Foams, which contain some long-chain PFAS, manufactured from the 1970s until 2016 and include all other brands of AFFF.
-These foams contain polyfluorinated precursors that break down to PFOA and other PFAS in the environment and contain PFOA as a by-product of manufacturing.
+These foams contain polyfluorinated precursors that break down to PFOA and other PFAS in the environment and contain PFOA as a byproduct of manufacturing

-- Modern Fluorotelomer Foams, which were manufactured starting in 2010, contain almost exclusively short-chain (C6) fluorotelomers or short-carbon-chain fluorinated compounds that may still have trace levels of PFOA and PFOA precursors as a byproduct of manufacturing.
+- Modern Fluorotelomer Foams, which were manufactured starting in 2010, contain almost exclusively short-chain (C6) fluorotelomers or short-carbon-chain fluorinated compounds that may still have trace levels of PFOA and PFOA precursors as a byproduct of manufacturing

-- Fluorine-Free Foams, which do not contain fluorinated compounds.
+- Fluorine-Free Foams, which do not contain fluorinated compounds

-- For vapor suppression of unignited liquids in incidents where there is a life safety hazard, a risk of significant loss of property, or where ignition sources can't be controlled.
+- For vapor suppression of unignited liquids in incidents where there is a life safety hazard, a risk of significant loss of property, or where ignition sources can't be controlled

-- Extinguishment of ignited flammable liquids.
+- Extinguishment of ignited flammable liquids

-Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemical compounds that have been used for a variety of commercial purposes since the 1950s.
-In addition to being an ingredient of some types of firefighting foam, these chemical compounds are also found in many consumer products, including nonstick Teflon products, polishes, waxes, paints, and cleaning products.
+What Are PFAS?Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemical compounds that have been used for a variety of commercial purposes since the 1950s.
+In addition to being an ingredient of some types of firefighting foam, these chemical compounds are also found in many consumer products, including non-stick Teflon products, polishes, waxes, paints, and cleaning products.
 Low levels of PFAS were also detected in food packaged in materials that contain these chemical compounds, processed with equipment containing PFAS, or grown in PFAS-contaminated soil or irrigated with contaminated groundwater.
 Certain types of PFAS, when introduced into the body, can linger in the body's organs for a long time.
 The majority of people throughout America and the rest of the world have low levels of PFAS in their bodies through contaminated water supplies, soil, and other sources.
 However, long-term exposure to high doses of these chemical compounds can result in a toxic buildup in the body that can lead to certain types of cancers, including testicular, bladder, and kidney cancers, as well as a condition known as thyroid disease.
 Other health effects include low birth weight in babies who were born to mothers who were exposed to PFAS while pregnant, and adverse effects on the body's immune system.

 The Government Begins Addressing PFAS ExposureIn 2019, the EPA released an action plan to address PFAS regulation and exposure.
 As part of that plan, there is a proposal to ensure that new products using long-chain PFAS cannot be manufactured in or imported to the U.S. without government approval and oversight.
 Additionally, the agency identified new validation measures to test for 11 new PFAS types that could be found in drinking water.
-The agency issued a directive to prioritize federal research on the impacts of PFAS in agriculture and rural communities, and expanded drinking water regulations to include new PFAS chemicals.
+The agency issued a directive to prioritize federal research on the impacts of PFAS in agriculture and rural communities and expanded drinking water regulations to include new PFAS chemicals.
 The U.S. Department of Defense started a PFAS task force of its own to begin studying the prevalence of PFAS contamination at and near military installations.
 In its update of the task force's activities, the department noted:

 - No PFAS-free foam has met the safety requirements of the DoD to be used to rapidly extinguish fires.

-- AFFF is still being used in emergency response, but is no longer being used in the military for land-based testing or training.
+- AFFF is still being used in emergency response but is no longer being used in the military for land-based testing or training.

 - The DoD has pledged $49 million through fiscal year 2025 to researching, testing, developing, and evaluating PFAS-free firefighting foam that can meet the military's specifications.